What Is an Approval Process?

 How to Design an Approval Process

-To create an approval process, first map out all the steps.
 You can think of approval processes as a series of pathways and positive feedback loops.
 There are often only two possible end-points: reject or approve the submission.
 However, there are multiple steps and pathways that occur before reaching a conclusion.

 The importance of pre-planning cannot be understated, as this underlying logic will create the structure from which you can build an actual approval workflow.
 (When we use the term logic here, we are not referring to business logic, which is the part of a software program that encodes the real-world business rules about how workflows can function.
 Instead, we mean the theoretical logic that will guide the structure of the approval processes you design.)